Policies and Guidelines for Employers

 Employers are expected to:

-Follow all federal, New York State, and New York City laws, including those regarding equal employment opportunity and minimum wages.
-Federal laws prohibit job discrimination based on race, color, sex, national origin, religion, age, equal pay and disability.
+- Follow all federal, New York State, and New York City laws, including those regarding equal employment opportunity and minimum wages.
+Federal laws prohibit job discrimination based on race, color, sex, national origin, religion, age, equal pay, genetic information, and disability.
 These guidelines are available from The U.S. Equal Employment Opportunity Commission.
 In addition, The New York City Human Rights Law prohibits discrimination based on gender (including gender identity and sexual harassment), sexual orientation, marital status, and partnership status; additionally, questions regarding salary history are prohibited by NYC law.

 Failure to meet any or all of these expectations may jeopardize an employer’s ability to continue to recruit at Columbia Mailman School.
 Mailman Career Services reserves the right to make decisions regarding an employer’s participation in its recruiting programs, at its discretion.

 On-Campus Interview Program